Submit Article

 What Were the Facts of This Case?

-The accident occurred on January 3, 2004 at the intersection of Choa Chu Kang Way and Choa Chu Kang North 5.
-The weather at the time was sunny and fair.
-The plaintiff, Siah Eng Hock, was driving his car along Choa Chu Kang Way in the middle lane of a three-lane road.
-The first defendant, Tan Cheng Huat, was driving a "bendy bus" - a much longer and heavier vehicle than a regular bus - and was waiting to make a right turn from Choa Chu Kang Way into Choa Chu Kang North 5.
+The accident occurred on the afternoon of 3 January 2004 at the intersection of Choa Chu Kang Way and Choa Chu Kang North 5.
+The weather conditions were sunny and fair, and visibility was good.
+The plaintiff was driving his motor car along Choa Chu Kang Way, occupying the middle lane of a three-lane road.
+The first defendant was operating a "bendy bus"—an articulated vehicle of considerable length and weight—and was positioned to make a right turn from Choa Chu Kang Way into Choa Chu Kang North 5.

 How Did the Court Analyse the Issues?